mrbossosity/evidence/README.md

 `pip install -r requirements.txt` (substitute pip3 on Linux)

 ## Run
-To run the script, open your terminal, CD into the folder where you've downloaded the script, and run:
+To run the script, CD into /dist and run:

 `python evidence-with-ease.py` (python3 on Linux)